open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 into our code in production by tracing our microservices and related applications.

-**Sample Trace** The sample trace output has three items: "hey there!", "Hello-Salutations" and "Hello".
+The sample trace given below has three items: "hey there!", "Hello-Salutations" and "Hello".
 Because each operation's context has the same trace ID, all of the information can be tied together.
 This provides a trail through the operations' various routes, timestamps and other attributes.